SWTOR-Slicers/WikiPedia/README.md

 The most interesting files are the ones containing an "art" in their names:

-- Filenames starting with “swtor\_main\_art\_dynamic\_”: those contain body parts, armor parts, and some single piece characters and creatures.
+- Filenames starting with “swtor\_main\_art\_dynamic\_”: those contain body parts and armor parts the game builds our characters and companions out of.
 These are the ones we will be most interested in if we want to do character-related stuff.

-- Filenames starting with “swtor\_main\_art\_area\_”: they contain terrain and buildings’ parts: whole mountains, bridges, buildings and empty rooms; or “construction sets” involving walls, furniture, road parts, etc. Don't confuse them with the ones starting with "swtor\_main\_area\_" without the "\_art\_", as those are maps.
+- Filenames starting with “swtor\_main\_area\_” and “swtor\_main\_art\_area\_”: they contain terrain and buildings’ parts: whole mountains, bridges, buildings and empty rooms; or “construction sets” involving walls, furniture, road parts, etc. It holds spaceship interiors and exteriors, too.
+Don't confuse them with the ones starting with "swtor\_en-us\_area\_" without the "\_art\_", as those don't contain any such asset.

+- Filenames containing the "creature" word: those refer to beasts, characters and others that are built as full body single meshes: say, an early Darth Malgus, an Akk dog.

 - Other filenames containing the "\_art\_" word: we can find in them weapons, ships, vehicles, "farming" items (crystals, crates, etc.).

-The rest of the stuff relates to game audio and translations, animation and FX scripts, user interface art (for example, all the Galactic Trade Network and Cartel Market images, abilities icons, etc.), maps, etc. They are quite interesting, actually, but we can omit them and save a lot of hard disk space.
+The rest of the stuff relates to game audio and conversations ("\_bnk\_"), animation and FX scripts ("\_anim\_"), user interface art ("\_gfx\_") such as all the Galactic Trade Network and Cartel Market images, abilities icons, etc., maps, etc. They are quite interesting, actually, but we can omit them and save a lot of hard disk space.

+Let's see how the app works with these files.
 Let’s say we open "swtor\_main\_art\_creature\_b\_1.tor", which ought to contain a few animals from the game.
 Get to Archive > Open Archive, navigate to SWTOR’s Assets folder and open that file.

 ![](images/extracting/easymyp/easymyp_guide_060.png)